 - 1/8 tsp Garlic Powder

-On a baking sheet, coat tomatos with a very small amount of oil (1 tsp) , salt and pepper.
+On a baking sheet, coat tomatoes with a very small amount of oil (1 tsp) , salt and pepper.

-- Toss with the tomatos and pour into an oven-safe baking dish.
+Toss with the tomatoes and pour into an oven-safe baking dish.

-- Bake for another 15-20 minutes, or until tomatos are tender and sauce is thickened and bubbling.
+Bake for another 15-20 minutes, or until tomatoes are tender and sauce is thickened and bubbling.